 Callie relishes the opportunity to serve Ridgefield, the town that has shaped her since birth.
 An appointed member of the Ridgefield Youth Commission, she represents the voice of local teens.
 She works with town politicians and local leaders, proposing solutions to current and relevant town problems.
 RYC has advocated for LGBTQ+ integration, supervised Syrian refugee resettlement, advocated for substance abuse prevention, and raised funds for a peace mural.

-Since she joined in 2013, National Charity League has permitted Callie to give back to the town that’s given so much to her.
-A recipient of the Gold Presidential Volunteer Service Award in both 2017 and 2018, Callie has provided over one hundred hours of community service to local philanthropies in 2017 alone.
-She has written Class of 2019 articles for the monthly newsletter, and led digital media efforts to exhibit the philanthropic work of her class.
-Callie’s community action also extends to distributing warm meals and clothing to the New York City homeless on Saint Mary’s Midnight Runs.
+Since 2013, National Charity League has permitted Callie to give back to the town that’s given so much to her.
+A recipient of the Gold Presidential Volunteer Service Award in both 2017 and 2018, Callie has provided over one hundred hours of community service to local philanthropies each year.
+She has written Class of 2019 articles for the monthly newsletter and led digital media efforts to exhibit the philanthropic work of her class.
+Her most recent position is Class Treasurer.

 Callie’s local involvement inspired her to act globally as well.
-She is on the Ridgefield team of the International Business Alliance Program (IBAP) that communicates weekly with the owner of a hair salon in Bauchi State, Nigeria.
-By supervising her teammates’ roles now as well as spearheading PR and creative problem-solving in her role as Media Chair, Callie provides the small business with the resources to flourish.
-Through IBAP, Callie spent a week at the July 2017 International Leadership and Business Summit at Georgetown University.
-She presented effective solutions to the problems of another small Nigerian business to renowned Nigerian and American political leaders and received a grant to implement her solutions.
+She is Ridgefield’s Team Lead in the International Business Internship Program (IBIP) and communicates weekly with the owner of a hair salon in Bauchi State, Nigeria.
+By supervising her teammates’ roles now as well as spearheading PR and creative problem-solving in her past role as Media Chair, Callie provides the small business with resources to flourish.
+Through IBIP, Callie spent a week at the July 2017 International Leadership and Business Summit at Georgetown University.
+She presented effective solutions to the problems of another business to renowned Nigerian and American political leaders and received a grant to implement her solutions.
 She returned to the program in July 2018 as a paid intern.

 These experiences have fostered Callie’s desire to explore and to work with others.

 “It’s my priority to ensure that MPU girls realize the impact they can have on their town and their world.
-All it takes is confidence and an assiduous mindset.
-Hard work always opens doors.”
+All it takes is confidence and a motivated mindset.”